kennywall/import-test/_posts/2009-03-29-ext-js-development-and-the-user-interface.md

     <title></title>
   </head>
   <body>
-    I have been doing a lot of development lately using the EXTJS framework.
-I have been setting it up to consume JSON from Web Services I have been setting up.
-At first it was cumbersome to even get some basic administrative tools setup and working.
-The more I setup the fast it gets though.
-I am creating various basic controls that are pre-configured to just ping a CFC and get their data.
-It works pretty smooth.
-And I must say I am really enjoying not screwing around with an of the visual of a site.
-Its all consistently basic ExtJS styles.
-I could style out more if I wanted to.
-I have never been the best UI developer, I get the business and back-end layers better.
-I know what makes a good interface, it is hard to just create the CSS and Graphics for it.
-So I really enjoy
+    I have been doing a lot of development lately using the EXTJS framework.I have been setting it up to consume JSON from Web Services I have been setting up.At first it was cumbersome to even get some basic administrative tools setup and working.The more I setup the fast it gets though.I am creating various basic controls that are pre-configured to just ping a CFC and get their data.
-    EXTJS.
-It helps me make a consistent and usable administrative system.
-With the different panels and controls you can really mix and match and make some sweet tools.
   </body>
 </html></p>
+<center><p><a href="http://apievangelist.com/2009/03/29/ext-js-development-and-the-user-interface/" style='padding:25px; font-sze:18px; font-weight: bold;'>Read Full Story</a></p></center>